refractionPOINT/lc-service/README.md

 detection of interest is updated at recurring interval in LimaCharlie and may take up to 5 minutes to update.

+### Tasking Sensors
+If you need to task a sensor, generally favor using a combination of investigation_id and D&R rule (as seen in the `job_usage` example) if the tasking is a core part of what the service is doing.
+You can use `sensor.simpleRequest()` for doing sporadic requests, but doing so (and `lc.make_interactive()`) has a few drawbacks:

+* Tasking a sensor and getting a reply can be slow in some cases, leading to timeouts of your service.
+* Tasking sensors interactively requires additional `output.*` permissions.
+* Interactive tasking has a significant overhead.

+Building your service flow around detections and tracking state using investigation_id will allow your service to scale better.

 # Protocol
 LimaCharlie Services rely entirely on response to REST calls (webhooks) from LimaCharlie, making passive deployments through AWS Lambda, GCP